cabo/deref-id/draft-bormann-t2trg-deref-id.md

 and assigning short cache lifetimes to the dereferenced resource, the originator of a document can track dereferencing clients whenever they process the document the identifier has been created for.
+Moreover, single-use identifiers can also be used to exfiltrate data from originators whose network access is restricted through dereferencing clients.

 --- back